datadaveshin/nand2tetris/notes/project-03.05-PC.md

 ```

 ## Discussion
 The PC chip is one that increments a 16-bit value, similar to Inc16.
 However, it has additional features, such as a reset setting the bits to zero (reset), the ability to reset to a specific value (load), or to continue emitting the previous value.
+Appears that we will be using this to step through our machine language.

 ## Implementation
 There was multiple feedback for this one, so it was a little "bit" of a challenge: